 How do I know you will do the job properly?

-With all of our treatments, we offer a warranty which means that if we do not do the job properly, we will come back for free to fix the problem, we do not want this to happen so our aim is to do it once and do it right.
+With all of our pest management solutions, we offer a warranty which means that if we do not do the job properly, we will come back for free to fix the problem, we do not want this to happen so our aim is to do it once and do it right.

-Our prices are very competitive and you will get value for money, please see our price page for general prices.
+Our pest exterminator prices are very competitive and you will definitely get value for money, please see our Price page for general prices.

 What if its raining?

-We will make a decision on the day as to weather we can effectively treat or not due to rain, we would rather postpone the job and treat on a fine day than risk not doing a satisfactory job because the chemicals get washed away.
+We will make a decision on the day as to whether we can effectively treat or not due to rain, we would rather postpone the job and treat on a fine day than risk not doing a satisfactory pest management job because the chemicals get washed away.
 Whatever happens, it will be a decision that we decide on together.

 Will I see insects after you have treated?

-How often should I have you come out?
+How often should Aussie's Exterminators have to come out?

-For termite inspections, at least once a year, some properties even require this twice a year.
-For general pest control once a year is generally adequate, however some high pressure properties may require to be treated twice a year.
+For termite inspections, at least once a year, some properties even require white ant treatments twice a year.
+For general all pest control services once a year is generally adequate, however some high pressure properties may require to be treated twice a year.